 Values, beliefs, religion and rules influence the way in which the sender communicates the message, alongside location and circumstances.

 Cultural differences may result in the message being interpreted differently.

 The message is the package of information or meaning that is sent from sender to receiver.
 The message can be sent in various forms, such as audio, speech, text, video or other media.
 The sender of the messages always wants the receiver to interpret the message in a certain way.
 The source’s intention is therefore translated into a coded message.
 The receiver should understand the message with reasonable accuracy.
 The message is influenced by:

 The content of the message from beginning to end.

 Elements are (non)verbal aspects, such as gestures and signs, that may influence the message.
-Albert Mehrabian’s communication model goes into this in more detail.
+Albert Mehrabian’s 7 38 55 rule of Communication goes into this in more detail.

 Treatment refers to the way in which the message is sent, the message’s packaging.